The massive blackout that hit the UK earlier this month has highlighted the fragility of the country's electricity system.

 Neil Eckert, executive chairman, called the deal "the culmination of a successful journey for AMP Clean Energy".

 Currently, AMP currently generates most of its revenues from its businesses supplying biomass wood pellets and installing biomass boiler and biomass CHP systems.

-But in an April update, AMP said it had submitted planning applications for 13 sites for Urban Reserve, amounting to 49.7 megawatts (Mw) of generation capacity.
+But in April, AMP said it had submitted planning applications for 13 sites for Urban Reserve, amounting to 49.7 megawatts (Mw) of generation capacity.

 In aggregate, this will provide a shovel ready portfolio of circa 50 Mw, putting the company halfway to achieving its revised short-to-medium term target of cranking out 100 Mw a year.

 Richard Burrell, AMP's chief executive, believes the extra electricity capacity needed to supply EVs has yet to be addressed and that is another reason to diversify the business into stand-by power and EV charging.

 Stand-by power units only require planning permission and a connection to the gas network, says Burrell, who adds that as its generators are roughly the size of two containers they can easily fit on bits of unused land.